zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

     the ship's systems) acts as an antenna.

-    Instead of searching for spatial coordinates, it searches for "vibrational signatures"—the unique quantum fingerprints of
-    alternative branches or temporal coordinates.
+    Instead of searching for spatial coordinates, it searches for "vibrational signatures", the unique quantum fingerprints of alternative branches or temporal coordinates.

     ┌─────────────┐     ┌─────────────┐     ┌─────────────┐